Experience Kobe from its tradition, modernity, multiculturalism, and nature (Day 1)

 Although the shop is small with only counter seats available, waiting times are short since sushi tend to be eaten quickly in Japan.
 In fact, they were once called the fast food of Japan!

-When you come to the end of Sannomiya Center Street, you will arrive at this intersection
+When you get to Motomachi area, you will see this intersection

 that is a smaller version of the famous Shibuya Crossing in Tokyo.
 This intersection is actually the filming location for many Japanese movies, in place of Shibuya crossing, due to its smaller scale and thus easier control of traffic and crowds.